Understanding Eating Disorders

 Every individual with an eating disorder has a unique set of circumstances, which is why it is helpful to have a personalised treatment plan.
 Depending on the severity and type of disorder, the plan may involve one or more of the following:

-Remember: The goal of treatment is not just to address physical symptoms but also to tackle the mechanisms that maintain the disorder.
+Remember: The goal of treatment is to address physical symptoms and tackle the mechanisms that maintain the disorder.

 Psychotherapy in Eating Disorder Treatment